-Yes, you say, “but I can’t fix things!”
-Believe it or not, anyone can save themselves a lot of money working on simple RV related problems.
+Yes, you say, “But I can’t fix things!”
+Believe it or not, anyone can save themselves a lot of money working on simple RV-related problems.
 It does not take complicated tools.
 Most people already have what they need in their toolbox.
-Most RVers I know have more tools they are carrying around then they need!
-Why not put them to good use!
+Most RVers I know have more tools they are carrying around than they need!
+Why not put them to good use?

-I have been full time RV since 2008.
-I have logged tens of thousands of miles in RV’s.
-I have had numerous technical issues come up.
+We have been full time RV since 2008.
+I have logged tens of thousands of miles in RVs.
+We have had numerous technical issues come up.
 Most I was unable to fix myself, even given my engineering background and hands-on skills.
 Why?
-Because RV systems are complicated, and you have to understand the big picture of what is going on with your RV, and how all the systems work together.
+Because RV systems are complicated, you have to understand the big picture of what is going on with your RV and how all the systems work together.

 So, after seven months of putting off making a decision, I finally decided to take the five-day hands-on RV training class.
 So I packed up my RV and drove from Florida to South Georgia to join others at an RV park where the class was being held.
 I had several choices of places to go, but I wanted to attend the class as soon as possible, so I attended the class at the South Georgia location.